Takahia mai ra

 Our story

-For the last 10 years, Project Janszoon has been on a mission to restore and preserve the Abel Tasman’s rich wildlife for all to enjoy.
-Project Janszoon is a philanthropic trust working with conservationists, iwi, local volunteers and the Abel Tasman Birdsong Trust, as well as scientists and tourism operators, to make a real impact on the future of the Abel Tasman National Park.
+Since 2012, Project Janszoon has been on a mission to restore and preserve the Abel Tasman’s rich wildlife for all to enjoy.
+Project Janszoon is a philanthropic trust working with conservationists, iwi, local volunteers and the Abel Tasman Birdsong Trust, as well as scientists and tourism operators, to make a real impact on the ecological future of the Abel Tasman National Park.
 Together we’re making a difference.

 Eyes on THE Abel Tasman